operator-framework/olm-docs/content/en/docs/Tasks/creating-operator-manifests.md

 These manifests consist of:

-- **CRDs** that define the APIs your operator will manage
+- **CRDs** that define the APIs your operator will manage.
-- **Operator** (`operator.yaml`), containing the`Deployment` that runs your operator pods
+- **Operator** (`operator.yaml`), containing the`Deployment` that runs your operator pods.
 - **RBAC** (`role.yaml`, `role_binding.yaml`, `service_account.yaml`) that configures the service account permissions your operator requires.

-Building a minimal `ClusterServiceVersion` from these requires transplanting the contents of the Operator definition and the RBAC definitions into a CSV.
+Building a minimal `ClusterServiceVersion` from these manifests requires transplanting the contents of the Operator definition and the RBAC definitions into a CSV.
 Together, your CSV and CRDs will form the package that you give to OLM to install an operator.

 #### Basic Metadata (Optional)